 28. Plaintiff incorporates by reference all the preceding paragraphs of this Complaint.

 29. Defendant, being a commercial hotel operator has a duty under common law as an innkeeper to care for the safety and well-being of its guests, to protect their person and property, and to provide accommodations that are clean and suitable for habitation.
-Within the scope of this duty is a responsibly to provide guests with rooms that are clean and free from vermin and pests that would pose a risk to guests including bedbugs.
-Defendant further encourages guests to maintain this expectation by promoting on it’s website that it “strives to offer the cleanest rooms and friendliest service possible”.
-An hotel operator or innkeeper who fails to uphold this duty or causes injury to a guest is liable to that guest for his or her injuries.
+Within the scope of this duty is a responsibility to provide guests with rooms that are clean and free from vermin and pests that would pose a risk to guests including bedbugs.
+Defendant further encourages guests to maintain this expectation by promoting on its website that it "strives to offer the cleanest rooms and friendliest service possible".
+A hotel operator or innkeeper who fails to uphold this duty or causes injury to a guest is liable to that guest for his or her injuries.
 This duty of care has also been described in §35.1-28 of the Virginia Code.

 30. Once Plaintiff was checked into the hotel she became a guest of the hotel and Defendant as the hotel operator accepted the duty to care for Plaintiff and provide a safe and sanitary hotel room.